giantswarm/rfc/classify-cluster-priority/README.md

 There are three well-defined label values to be used.

-- `giantswarm.io/service-priority: critical`: This is the highest priority class.
+- `giantswarm.io/service-priority: highest`: This is the highest priority class.
 Clusters with this label value are considered the most important ones, relative to other clusters not carrying this label.
 We expect customers to use this class for clusters serving user-facing applications, production traffic, etc.

-- `giantswarm.io/service-priority: important`: Clusters carrying this label are considered less important than `critical`, but still more important than clusters classified as `unimportant`.
+- `giantswarm.io/service-priority: medium`: Clusters carrying this label are considered less important than `highest`, but still more important than clusters classified as `lowest`.
 Typical use cases would be staging clusters, clusters handling batch workloads, or development clusters that cannot be replaced easily by creating a new cluster.

-- `giantswarm.io/service-priority: unimportant`: The lowest priority class.
+- `giantswarm.io/service-priority: lowest`: The lowest priority class.
 Customers are expected to use this class for clusters that isn't relied on, or which can be replaced easily and quickly.

 ### Absence of the label

-The absence of the label SHOULD be interpreted as if the label was present with the value `critical`.
+The absence of the label SHOULD be interpreted as if the label was present with the value `highest`.

 ### Using undefined values